Standing proudly in the heart of French Polynesia, Bora Bora has long served as a haven for both adventurous souls and serenity seekers.

 Best Restaurants in Bora Bora

-Here’s a map of my top 3 restaurant picks in Bora Bora:
+Here’s a map of the most popular 3 restaurants in Bora Bora:

 Here’s a list of the best places to eat in Bora Bora.